Can An LLC Be Sold?

 Whether you need to file your operating agreement with the state depends on which state you live in.

-When you use an LLC formation company, they will let you know during the formation process what filings are necessary.
+When you use an LLC formation company, like The Company Corporation, they will let you know during the formation process what filings are necessary.

 If your state does not require filing of operating agreements, you should keep it where ever you store important documents (safe deposit box, a file cabinet at home, in a pile of papers on the kitchen table….just kidding about the last one).
 Your LLC’s operating agreement spells out the rights of the members in the LLC in case of a dispute among the members, and important asset provision vs. creditors of the LLC and/or the members.
 It’s important to have an operating agreement, and preferably in writing (even if your state does not require it).